vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/Null Reference Exception.md

     Assign a reference to the variable
     - Drag and drop the reference in the component's inspector.
 (If your field is serialized by Unity)
-    - Manually assign the reference in a method like `Awake` or `Start` using `GetComponent`
+    - Manually assign the reference in a method like `Awake` or `Start` using [GetComponent](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html)
-    - Initialise the variable with `AddComponent` or `new`.
+    - Initialise the variable with [AddComponent](https://docs.unity3d.com/ScriptReference/GameObject.AddComponent.html) or `new`.

     **Or:**

     Check whether the reference is not null before trying to access it
     `if(example != null)`
-2. Ensure that nothing is destroying the Object, or setting it to `null` before you attempt to use it.
+3. Ensure that nothing is destroying the Object, or setting it to `null` before you attempt to use it.
-3. Check your method usage has correct assumptions can also return null values.
-For example, `GetComponent<Example>` will return `null` if an `Example` component is not attached to the same GameObject that contains the current component.
+4. Check prior methods make correct assumptions.
+For example, `GetComponent<Example>()` will return `null` if an `Example` component is not attached to the same GameObject.

 #### Troubleshooting:
 When troubleshooting which variable is null, be aware that only reference types can be null.
 Ie. `class`, `interface`, or `delegate` variables.
 Access is denoted by the `.` character (member access), `[]` (array element or indexer access), or `()` (invocation.)
 On the line throwing this exception, only variables that are being accessed via one of these methods are relevant, as only attempting to *use* a null variable will throw an NRE.

 See [General Debugging](../../Debugging.md) for troubleshooting techniques.

 ---